Robert Redford as Joe Turner, alias “Condor”, CIA researcher

-His general outfit throughout the first act consists of a gray herringbone sport coat with swelled edges (a 1970s essential!) over a midnight blue crew neck sweater, blue Western-style snap-down chambray shirt, and a pair of medium wash jeans that actually look as though Joe probably throws them on every Friday to be more comfortable at the office.
+His general outfit throughout the first act consists of a gray herringbone sport coat with swelled edges over a navy blue raglan-sleeve sweater with a wide boat neck, blue Western-style snap-down chambray shirt, and a pair of medium wash jeans that actually look as though Joe probably throws them on every Friday to be more comfortable at the office.
 On his feet are brown hiking boots and dark gray calf socks.

 First, let’s dissect the jacket.
 It is both timeless and perfect for its era.
 How can this be?
 It has ’70s details such as wide notch lapels, wide pocket flaps, swelled edges, and a very long rear vent.
 However, a herringbone sport coat is a classic look, especially in the traditional 2-button single-breasted style.
 Herringbone is a V-shaped weave pattern that got its name due to its resemblance of a herring fish’s skeleton.
 Herringbone, usually found in twill fabric, is best suited with wool or tweed cloth, as in Condor’s example.

-Condor’s sport coat has a welted breast pocket, flapped hip pockets, 4-button cuffs, and a vibrant burgundy silk inner lining.
+Condor’s sports coat has a welted breast pocket, flapped hip pockets, 4-button cuffs, and a vibrant burgundy silk inner lining.
 The black and white woven herringbone pattern blends to create a semi-solid gray when seen from a distance.

-For the first half of the film, Joe sports a midnight blue sweater with a loose boat neck that hangs down under the collar of his shirt.
-This is not a typical crew neck sweater that would up to the neckline, thus making it moore necktie-friendly.
+For the first half of the film, Joe sports a dark navy blue raglan-sleeved sweater with a loose boat neck that hangs down under the collar of his shirt.
+This is not a typical crew neck sweater that would up to the neckline, thus making it more necktie-friendly.
 The same general tie-and-sweater purpose can be achieved with a v-neck sweater, but Joe’s crew neck gives him more of a “Oh, I guess I wore a sweater today” nonchalant cool.

-Peeping out above the sweater is a gold and gray striped wool tie – another professorial staple.
+Peeping out above the sweater is a wool knitted tie striped in gold and gray.
 Condor’s tie is tied in a thick knot, which he loosens upon getting to work and eventually discards.